hyperstown/pure-snow.js/README.md

 // import "pure-snow.js/style.css"; // Remember to import style.css
 import { createSnow, showSnow } from "pure-snow.js";

-generateSnow(); // creates snowflakes and generate css for them showSnow(true); // snow can be disabled using showSnow function
+createSnow(); // creates snowflakes and generate css for them showSnow(true); // snow can be disabled using showSnow function
 ```